-$^{^3{\}rm The}$ 'family tree' of Indo-European or Sanskrit-based languages is interesting - see e.g. W. It includes all languages spoken in Europe except Basque, Hungarian and Estonian, and Finnish.
+3The 'family tree' of Indo-European or Sanskrit-based languages is interesting - see e.g. W. It includes all languages spoken in Europe except Basque, Hungarian and Estonian, and Finnish.

-The zero symbol 0 came later (B 12.15).
-It had emerged by 876 in India (on an inscription in Gwalior), with the modern 0 for zero.
+(on an inscription in Gwalior), with the modern 0 for zero.
 The key components of (i) decimal base, (ii) positional notation, (iii) symbols for 0,1,2,...,9 were thus all in place.
 It seems that the Hindus did not invent any of them, but they did integrate them into (essentially) their modern form.